Introduction to the intermediate acoustic guitar course and the so-called CAGED system.

 This will also help with remembering it, as well as understanding music and the guitar neck on a deeper level.

 In this step, we play the complete song.
-You get a loop and a simple TAB chart to play along to.
+You get a loop and TAB for practicing.

 When you’re comfortable playing this, try it with me and a singer as well.